stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 For this SIP to pass, 80% of all liquid STX committed by voting must be in favor of the proposal.

 We believe that these thresholds are sufficient to demonstrate interest from Stackers -- Stacks users who have a long-term interest in the Stacks blockchain's successful operation -- in performing this upgrade.

+#### For Miners

+There is only one criterion for miners to activate this SIP: they must mine the Stacks blockchain up to and past the end of the voting period (bitcoin block height 872,750).
+In all reward cycles between cycle 97 & 98 and the end of the voting period, PoX must activate.

 # Reference Implementation